futurecolors/django-geoip/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a django model, that inherits from ``django_geoip.models.GeoLocationFascade``.
-It might be a `proxy model`_ and doesn't require a separate database table, but it
+It might be a `proxy model`_ that doesn't require a separate database table, but it
 might be handy in many cases.

 Location should implement following classmethods: